mgold/elm-nonempty-list/README.md

 ## Upgrading

+4.0.0 removed the following functions: `(:::)`, `scanl`, and `scanl1`.

 The only breaking change from 2.x to 3.0.0 is that `andMap` has arguments reversed to allow chaining with `|>` instead of backticks.

 The only breaking change from 1.x to 2.0.0 is that `sample` returns a generator rather than managing seeds.